Community mental health often is defined as the movement to provide

 The community mental health system doesn't really provide aftercare very well.

-2. Increasingly aggressive laws protecting the rights of the mentally ill or someone accused of being mentally ill from being treated against their will.
+2. Legislatures have enacted increasingly aggressive laws protecting the rights of the mentally ill or someone accused of being mentally ill from being treated against their will.

 In most situations people can't be detained against their will for more than 72 hours in most states.
 That's just long enough to prescribe some medication, hope the patient takes it, and suggest vaguely some follow-up.
 This simply isn't adequate in a society where: